View information in Chinese >

 Boston, MA 02111

-Free testing that includes asymptomatic individuals will be available at eight centers throughout the Commonwealth through August 14.
-More details can be found here.
+Free testing that includes asymptomatic individuals will be available at eight centers throughout the Commonwealth through September 12.
+More details can be found

 No pre-registration is required and walk-ins are welcome.
 Signs will direct you to the Tye Pavilion where testing will take place.